Home » North Carolina » The Mountains Are Calling, The Ultimate Visit to Carolina’s Bryson City

 “Road to Nowhere”

 The Road to Nowhere originates from a tragic tale.
 In the 1940s, they built the Fontana Dam as part of a hydroelectric project, resulting in the flooding of several communities in the area.
-To compensate for the displaced residents, a promise was made to construct a new road that would provide access to their ancestral cemeteries.
-However, due to financial constraints and environmental concerns, the road was never completed, leading to its nickname, “The Road to Nowhere.”
+To compensate for the displaced residents, they promised a new road providing access to their ancestral cemeteries.
+However, financial constraints and environmental concerns prevented the completion of the road, hence its nickname, “The Road to Nowhere.”

 Synchronous fireflies (Photinus carolinus)